 The always depressing fact is that the U.S. science press has become so overtly politicized that it has no ink for anything that does not extend the narrative.
 There is no room for a serious, mitigable and global “science” threat that does not involve polluters and conservatives as the bad guys.
 Space rocks are hard to blame – and distracting.

 So why the Brits?
-I think catastrophism, as a philosophy and a way to see world, is still a faint cultural recollection for them.
+I think catastrophism, as a philosophy and a way to see world history, is still a faint cultural recollection for them.
 And therefore of more interest to their readers and their writers.
-Like so many non-US cultures, they are still surrounded by their dragons — and most have had to consider at least once whether their ancestors really saw flying fire lizards, were full of shit, or maybe, just maybe, they saw flaming bolides with smokey snake tails — just like they record today with their iPhones.
+Like so many non-US cultures, in the United Kingdom they are still surrounded by their dragons — and most have had to consider, at least once, whether their ancestors really saw flying fire lizards, were full of shit, or maybe, just maybe, they saw flaming bolides with snake-like smoke tails — just like they record today with their iPhones.

 So that’s that on the press coverage.
 As I say, more is coming, on our newest British friend, Dr. Martin Sweatman, author of the paper that inspired this deviation.